etijskens/daskexamples/README.md

   2. the correct conda environment is activated.
 Obviously this environment must be part of the `miniconda3` installation referred to in `setenv.sh`.

+* In each `.pbs` job script, make sure that the correct `setenv.sh` is sourced and that the correct conda environment is activated.

 * The `.pbs` job scripts pass the scheduler_node and the scheduler_port to the python script via command line arguments.
 Since they are in fact also stored in environment variables, you might as well retrieve them in the python script as